BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 -->

 It is as though history were violently recoiling.
 Where the world had begun to grow quieter and more sensitive to the pain of "the other", a part of it responds with a new, steely coldness.

 >Tonight, a whole civilization will die and never return. [...]
-There might something revolutionarily wonderful happening, who knows. -- Trump
+There might something revolutionarily wonderful happening, who knows. -- Donald Trump

 Yet beyond the loud grievance of the streets, in the soundless, glass-walled cathedrals of light and silicon, a far quieter, almost clinical cruelty is ripening.
-It is a faith that bundles itself in seven cold stars into a single radiance---an alliance of those who regard "the human being" as a transitional sketch to be technologically overcome {% cite gebru:2024 %}.
+It is a faith that bundles itself in seven cold stars into a single radiance---an alliance of those who regard "the human being" as a transitional sketch to be technologically overcome {% cite gebru:2024 muehlhoff:2025 %}.
 In this light, the longing for the stars no longer appears as a departure but as a flight; an expansion into the void, driven by the dream of an eternity that no longer needs a body.

 From the heights of their galactic calculations, these architects of the future look down on the here and now as upon an ant colony in the dust.
 The suffering of the present---the exhaustion of the earth, the silencing of diversity---shrinks in their eyes to a negligible rounding error.
 It is an ethics that sacrifices today to a speculative singularity of tomorrow, a morality of arithmetic, a *rule of code* instead of law {% cite rosengruen:2022 %} in which a burning planet weighs less than the mathematical promise of a posthuman world of gods.
-These ideas are neither interesting nor imaginative but ancient and we should be well aware of these old dreams of greatness that require "a downfall of decadence".
+There is nothing novel or imaginative about these ideas; they are archaic myths, and we must remain acutely aware of these ancient dreams of greatness that demand a catastrophic downfall to purge "decadence".

 >We should try to create autonomous countrys on oceans, under water, and all sorts of other spaces.
 Technology is the vehicle to escape and move beyond politics as we find it today. -- Peter Thiel

-In this worldview, an old dark spirit returns, cloaked in the garb of logic: the conviction that life has a price measured by its utility for the great progress, which could be gauged by its approximation to the absolute; that the immaterial disguised as weightless information is real and the material---bodies and trees, flowers and animals, mountains and oceans---can be overcome.
+In this worldview, an old dark spirit returns, cloaked in the garb of logic: the conviction that life has a price measured by its utility for the great progress, which could be gauged by its approximation to the *absolute*; that the immaterial disguised as weightless information is real and the material---bodies and trees, flowers and animals, mountains and oceans---can be overcome.
 Once again it is assumed that everything can be calculated, but in place of Kantian principles stand calculating machines and the theories of probability and expected values.
 Once again we await a god---this time a god made of numbers---a superintelligence that, like an infallible oracle, could end the chaos of our interpersonal stories---as though society could communicate with anything other than itself.
-It is Plato's ancient, stony dream---the hope that pure, incorruptible truth might finally triumph over the tender but imperfect narratives of compassion; that we might remember what has always been out there and within us; that in this awakening the True and the Good coincide.
+It is Plato's ancient, stony dream---the hope that pure, incorruptible truth might finally triumph over the tender but imperfect narratives of compassion; that we might remember what has always been out there and within us; that in this "awakening" the True and the Good coincide.

 >Plato thought that morality and politics should be based on principles in the same why that Euclidean geometry is based on axioms.
 He thought that philosophical inquiry was a matter of nailing down firm immutable principles which could then guide action. [...And] as Plato said, it is if we had known the truth in a pervious existence and simple need to be reminded of it, have it brought back to consciousness.  -- {% cite rorty:1990 %}